bagisto/bagisto-docs/src/performance/configure-laravel-octane.md

 ## Prerequisites

+Before installing Laravel Octane, ensure your system meets the basic requirements.
+The specific requirements may vary depending on which application server you choose (Swoole, FrankenPHP, or RoadRunner).

 ::: warning Requirements
-- Swoole PHP extension must be installed on your system
-- PHP 8.2 or higher
+- PHP 8.2
 - Existing Bagisto installation
 :::

+### Server-Specific Requirements

+Choose one of the following server options:

+#### For Swoole Server

+- Swoole PHP extension must be installed on your system

 Verify Swoole is installed: